ndrean/Dynamic-Ajax-forms/README.md

 Testing dynamic nested forms and AJAX Server Rendering with a simple one-to-many association with two models (Restaurant/Comments).

-The 'index' view is rendered as a table, and the cells are editable and can be saved on the fly in the table.
+The two 'index' views are rendered as tables, the field cells are editable and saved on the fly.

 The delete is also made AJAX.

+Error handling and form validation to be finished.

+TODO : fetch.

 ## Dynamic nested form